MattHartfield/DomSelfAdapt/README.md

 The outputs are placed in two folders: 'Polymorphisms', which is a file of polymorphisms for the entire population; and 'Mutations', which are files of sampled mutations.
 Note that the state of the selected allele (at location 0) is also provided.

 Note that although it is possible to define more than one repetition of each simulation, these programs are designed to be run on a cluster machine, where each node only executes a single neutral population (for DomSelfAdaptFWD_BIRec) or selective sweep (for DomSelfAdaptFWD_RepsRec).
-Hence it is not recommended to run more than one rep per simulation, otherwise the indexing or inputs and outputs may be erroneous.
+Hence it is recommended to only run one rep per simulation.